Theme: Internet Governance for Sustainable Human, Economic, and Social Development

 We are living in a fast-paced digital era where big data are being made available on the internet and technologies being developed to improve the quality of life.
 ICTs have provided people channels for further or in-depth learning, connecting people, leveraging management efforts, and self-expression (to some extent, asserting rights and promoting services and businesses).

-I remember back then when I told myself “Why go to school when everything you need to know is on the Internet!.
+I remember back then when I told myself “Why go to school when everything you need to know is on the Internet!
 Hey, Google and YouTube University!”
-But when I started teaching at the university and experienced the digital divide, I recognized the need to bridge the gap aside from the formal instruction.
-And at some point, I decided to step out of the University (seeing that the education system then was not a fit to many) and explored freelancing with the advocacy of promoting digital literacy.
+However, when I started teaching at the university and experienced the digital divide, I recognized the need to bridge the gap aside from the formal instruction.
+At some point, I decided to step out of the University (seeing that the education system then was not a fit to many) and explored freelancing with the advocacy of promoting digital literacy.

 Along the way, I am thankful to have engaged with Palaweno ICT Association, Inc (PICTA), Southern Palawan College, Inc (SPCI), Department of Science and Technology (DOST), Technical Education and Skills Development Authority (TESDA), Department of Information and Communications Technology) DICT and Rotaract in pursuit of advocacy.